Clinician information

 Sample collection

-Visit one of our collection centres to get your sample collected.
+Have your patient visit one of our collection centres to get their sample collected.

 Step 3